bloderxd/result/README.md

 # Result
-This is a way to modeling success/error values from operations following a pure unwrapping way of success values and a linear and decoupled error handling way.
+A way to modeling success/error values from operations following a pure unwrapping way of success values and a linear and decoupled error handling way.

 # Problem
 `Result` is a name of a struct that helps to get operation values, for example when we need to do a request we can have a success response from the request or an error if something goes wrong.
 Most of `Result` implementations returns states to check if the operation was success or error like this: